-In June planning for the future future.
-PP&R reported that it was obvious to them that the park gets a great deal of use from neighbors and there was a strong interest in keeping it and adding some upgrades and enhancements.
+A survey was sent to addresses surrounding the park and asked opinions about the park's was obvious to them that the park gets a great deal of use from neighbors and there was a strong interest in keeping it and adding some upgrades and enhance-

-The St. Johns Review, Inc. 515-840, 2209 N. Schofield, Portland, Or., 97217 ԱսեւսիվԱստԱսնհեկվորհետեւելու AREFFECAR-RT LOTESCOLS
+The St. Johns Review, Inc. 515-840, 2209 N. Schofield, Portland, Or., 97217